caiks/WBOT02/README.md

 003 same as above.
 The conclusion is that we should stick with the higher entropy to keep the frequency of interesting features as high as possible.

-Why should a more normal model be better?
-Probably to do with the fairly fixed probability of being off-diagonal.
-Binomial distribution for path length if the probability of off-diagonal is constant.
-Mean is np. https://en.m.wikipedia.org/wiki/Binomial_distribution.
-See Normal approximation

 In the case of model 61 n is 22 and the mean is 14.6 which implies a p of 0.66 assuming the normal mean equals the binomial mean.
-For 63 p is 0.65.
-So the binomial deviation is 2.22 and 2.33 respectively - rather lower than the 2.8 and 3.0 of normal.
-Probably need a larger n and smaller p. n is not fixed and nor is p.
-The binomial skew is only -0.15 and -0.13, very different from -0.49 and -0.41.
-If we choose an n of 25, then for 63 the p is 0.628, dev is 2.42, skew is -0.11, so not sensitive to n.
-Varying the mean does not make much difference either.
-Perhaps should use a poisson distribution.
-A p of 0.66 seems quite low - ie off-diagonal is 34%.
-But of course, the mode is biased towards longer paths.

-If we consider random mode 52 max is 11 mean is 6.7 implies p = 0.61, dev is very close at 1.61 but skew is -0.13 instead of +0.12.
-Still has the small p.

-In terms of off-diagonal it seems that p is above 0.8 at least, so the binomial distribution must be parameterised by an n of 19, which implies a dev of only around 1.7-1.8 and a skew of around -0.4 (which is agrees with normal).
-Perhaps above 19 we went into overflow.
-So the binomial does not really fit very well - probably better for random although p is still very low at 0.61 (view_fractions suggests over 0.8 which implies a length of 8 instead of 11 and a dev of only 1.04 and an even larger negative skew), but scanning distorts somewhat increasing n and deviation.

-What could we do to increase p and therefore the mean?
-Does a higher threshold in model 51 vs 50 lead to longer median diagonals?
-50 max diagonal is 41.0063 median is 27.8274.
-51 max diagonal is 41.9357, median is 27.2012, so there is no significant difference.
-Perhaps modify the induce parameters to increase alignments at the cost of compute.
-README
+For 63 p is 0.65 which is too low cf 52 discussion of binomial above.

 future developments -